mmorselli/OpenVR-Haptic-Injector/README.md

 Map is a sound sent to the sound card when a haptic event occurs, can be chosen from a library and modified in duration (loop) and volume

 Play your game, all detected haptic events will be shown, with Amplitude, Duration and Frequency values.
-Initially the program doesn't know any events and will send a default map (see the [default] section of config.ini) for any events.
+Initially the program doesn't know any events and will send a default map (see the [default] section of config.ini) for any event.

 Take note to the last string printed below the events, ie: